 I think I put together a solid plan that shouldn’t be too hard to follow.
 There is no strict schedule, no calorie counting, no forbidden foods except for sweets and sugary drinks.

-I’ll come back with an update in month to see if it works.
+I’ll come back with an update in a month to see if it works.